GenXProject/GenX.jl/docs/src/index.md

 ## Running Method of Morris with GenX

-GenX includes Method of Morris package that can be used for performing extensive one-at-a-time sensitivity analysis.
+GenX includes Method of Morris package that can be used for performing extensive one-at-a-time sensitivity analysis on any parameters specified in the `Generators_data.csv` file.
 To use the Method of Morris algorithm, user will need to perform the following tasks:

-1. Create `Method_of_morris_range.csv` file to provide inputs required for runiing the Method of Morris script.
+1. Create `Method_of_morris_range.csv` file to provide inputs required for running the Method of Morris script.
 2. Set the `MethodofMorris` flag in the `GenX_Settings.yml` file to 1.
 3. Solve the model using `Run.jl` file.
 4. Results of the Method of Morris script will be stored in the `Results` folder in the `morris.csv` file.